Leader Edition: Gaining Clarity in Uncertainty (Part 1: Time)

 〉 Team Time Blocks (30 days+) and a Plan

-Note that within these 30-day time blocks, we had internal milestones we wanted to accomplish as an outcome of each time block, and in some cases, if we didn’t accomplish the milestone, we had to extend the time block to 40 days vs 30 days.
-Just remember it impacts your other time blocks if you’re constrained by an end date.
-In our case, we were constrained by a 3-month due date so we could only work within that time frame and not beyond it.
+Within these 30-day time blocks, we also had internal milestones we wanted to accomplish as an outcome of each time block, and in some cases, if we didn’t accomplish the milestone, we had to extend the time block to 40 days vs 30 days.
+Of note, it did impact our other time blocks if we had to shift time around but we were allowed to shift when needed.
+There was an acknowledgement from our executives that this was a very aggressive timeline and so we were allowed some flexibility to extend time when absolutely necessary.

 Final Notes